Phone-GWP-group

 Don't overestimate the seasonal packaging stock you require; it could force you into heavy discounting.

-It can be pretty easy to get carried away with your festive or seasonal packaging, with a new print, specialist finishes, a unique structural design, a mix of materials, larger dimensions, etc.
+It can be pretty easy to get carried away with your festive or seasonal packaging, with new prints, specialist finishes, unique structural designs, a mix of materials, larger dimensions, etc.

 But this can quickly lead to costs ballooning.
-And if the market you operate in is particularly price-sensitive (something affecting many more sectors this year), these limited-edition packs could quickly erode your margin.
+If the market you operate in is particularly price-sensitive (something affecting many more sectors this year), these limited-edition packs could quickly erode your margin.

 You should also consider that larger packs, while grabbing more attention in-store, are more costly to ship.
-If you prioritise form over function, you could also see an increased incidence of items damaged in transit.
+If you prioritise form over function, you may also see a higher incidence of items being damaged in transit.

 In essence, the more you spend on your seasonal packaging, the bigger the risks you take (especially considering the potential for over-ordering, as detailed above).
-It is essential to find the right balance.
+You must find the right balance.

-Don't focus on events or holidays which are too specific
+Don’t focus on holidays that are too specific

 Depending on your budget, expected sales and aims for your seasonal packaging, it can be easy to fall into the trap of being too specific with what you are targeting.

-For example, whilst you may wish to produce a specific pack for Christmas, this means the design is out of date after 25 December.
+For example, whilst you may wish to produce a specific Christmas pack, this means the design will be out of date after December 25.

-However, if you produce a winter pack, this could stay on shelves (without massive discounts) beyond the end of this period and into the following year.
+However, if you produce a winter pack, this could stay on the shelves (without massive discounts) beyond the end of this period, and into the following year.
 Another good example is “Autumn” vs “Halloween” themed packs.

-A further consideration, particularly for smaller retailers, is to not shorten the lifespan of your seasonal packaging by including special offers or promos with expiry dates.
-If you have excess stock, you cannot use a pack featuring “Happy Christmas 2023” the following year.
+A further consideration, particularly for smaller retailers, is to avoid shortening the lifespan of your seasonal packaging by including special offers or promos with expiry dates.
+If you have excess stock, you can’t use a pack featuring “Happy Christmas 2024” the following year.

 Considering the design, wording, and specific promotional offers can help keep costs down and profit margins up.